 Chapter 10: How Heavy Should You Train...
 An interesting point from one of the top Master's weightlifters in the world...
 One of the common mistakes that most lifters make, according to Tommy Kono...
 10 Rules to lift (and live) by for older trainees

 Chapter 12: Sets, Reps, Weight and the Stabilizing Principle...
-The absolute worst training mistake that Brooks ever made -- and how you can easily avoid making in in yor own training...
+The absolute worst training mistake that Brooks ever made -- and how you can easily avoid making it work in your own training...
 How three sixteen year olds equaled one 47-year old...
 The 5 x 5 training system...
 Variations of 5 x 5 training...
 Reg Park's Training...
 5 x 2 training and cycling

 Seen enough and ready to